bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 2. `helm repo update`
 3. `helm install greenfield-validator bnb-chain/gnfd-validator`

-`greenfield-validator` will be your `<RELEASE_NAME>`

 ## To note:

+Please refer to the `values.yaml` description section in case of any error faced in step 3 above.

-Please ensure you have VMServiceScrape CRD installed in your cluster, else, the helm chart cannot install and deploy the resources below into your cluster.
+Please also ensure you have VMServiceScrape CRD installed in your cluster, else, the helm chart cannot install and deploy the resources below into your cluster.

-## Resource Descriptions
+## `values.yaml` Description

-Below is a list of the Kubernetes resources created by this helm chart.

-The resources created by this helm chart will be prefixed with the helm release name.
-Below, they are denoted by the `<RELEASE_NAME>` prefix.

-StatefulSet:
-* `<RELEASE_NAME>-validator` - The validator StatefulSet

-Services:
-* `<RELEASE_NAME>-validator` - The validator Service

-ConfigMaps:
-* `<RELEASE_NAME>-nodekey` - The validator nodekey
-* `<RELEASE_NAME>-config` - The validator configuration

-Secrets:
-* `<RELEASE_NAME>-private-key` - The validator private-key, it is an ExternalSecret

-Ingress:
-* `<RELEASE_NAME>-ingress` - The validator ingress, which controls network access to the validator pods

-ServiceMonitor:
-* `<RELEASE_NAME>-validator` - The validator ServiceMonitor

-PodDisruptionBudget:
-* `<RELEASE_NAME>-validator` - The PodDisruptionBudget for validator
+Our image is pulled from `ghcr.io/bnb-chain/greenfield`.
+Using other images could lead to an error.

+Our `storageClassName` is `ebs-sc`, with a `volumeSize` of `500Gi`.

+We get the genesis file for greenfield from the `url` stated under `genesisInit`.
+You have to change the `url` if a new genesis file is uploaded.

+The `podSecurityContext` and the `securityContext` used help to prevent any internal file system modifications as it prevent root user permissions.

+At the very end, there is an option to `enableConfigMapInit`, this config refers to the `configPath` in the [repo where the genesis document is provided](https://github.com/bnb-chain/bnbchain-gitops/tree/main/apps/gnfd-validator-qa).
+Change the `configPath` if necessary.

 ## Common Operations